 The revolving credit facility is available to provide financing for working capital, fund capital expenditures and other general corporate purposes.
-On April 22, 2024, the Company extended the maturity date of the revolving credit facility from February 2028 to April 2029, amongst other amendments.

-As at March 31, 2024, the Company had a cash balance of \$108.9 million and had the ability to utilize borrowings under the revolving credit facility of \$838.7 million.
-The Company has two bilateral demand facilities, available for general corporate purposes or letters of credit, totaling \$150.0 million under which it had issued letters of credit totaling \$36.7 million (March 31, 2023 - \$37.7 million).
+As at March 31, 2025, the Company had a cash balance of \$46.1 million and had the ability to utilize borrowings under the revolving credit facility of \$865.0 million.
+The Company has two bilateral demand facilities, available for general corporate purposes or letters of credit, totaling \$150.0 million under which it had issued letters of credit totaling \$37.5 million (March 31, 2024 - \$36.7 million).